By Terrance Turner

 JUST IN (7:01 pm): A CNN reporter told Anderson Cooper just now that the first of the two planes landed at Dulles Airport in Virginia, just minutes ago; the other is expected to land momentarily.
 She told Cooper that the House Democratic Caucus is footing the bill for the flights.

 UPDATE (July 13, 2021): Just minutes ago, ABC 13 Houston ran a story on the Texas Democrats’ trip to D.C.
 They passed the Smithsonian Museum of African American History and Culture.
 That caught the attention of Texas State Rep. Senfronia Thompson (D-TX).
-She spoke to ABC 13.
+She spoke to ABC 13 about her perspective.

 ”When I looked at the African American museum, I thought about the struggle of my people who fought in this country to get the right to vote.
 And that vote is sacred to my constituents that I represent back in Houston, Texas,” Thompson said.
 It is a right that was once denied to her own parents.
 They had to pay a poll tax — a flat-rate tax that charges people money to vote.